openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 When adding an ORA problem, the component editor provides some predefined ORA problem templates with different :ref:`steps<PA Assessment Steps>` set up in a sequence that works well for most courses.
-While you can change the order of the peer, self, and staff assessment steps, edX recommends that you include them in this order.
+While you can change the order of the peer, self, and staff assessment steps, MITx Online recommends that you include them in this order.

 .. note:: If you include a learner training step, you must also include a peer assessment step.
 The learner training step must come before peer or self assessment steps.

-   If you include both peer and self assessment steps, edX recommends that you place the peer assessment before the self assessment.
+   If you include both peer and self assessment steps, MITx Online recommends that you place the peer assessment before the self assessment.

    If you include a staff assessment step, it should be the final step in the